 - Store fresh ginger in the freezer and grate it when you need it.
 It lasts indefinitely.
 (Bonus: you don't have to peel it before grating.)

 - Store fruits and vegetables separately in the fridge.
 This article on thekitchn.com explains why (and which produce is the most sensitive) in more detail.

 - Don't wash greens until you're ready to use them unless you have produce bags, mesh bags, or storage containers designed for produce.

-- If you do wash greens and produce before storing (makes it easier to use, right?), make sure the produce is bone dry before putting away.
-A salad spinner is a great tool to get your greens bone dry.
+- If you do wash greens and produce before storing (makes them easier to use, right?), make sure those greens are bone dry before putting away.
+A salad spinner is a great tool to get your greens completely dry.